silrag184/error-404-one/README.md

 ## License

-This project is open source and free to use.
+This project is belongs to NextZenCode.com